Aortic cross-clamping physiology

 • Distal anaerobic metabolism: lactate rises, metabolic acidosis develops (severity depends on clamp duration and tissue mass ischaemic)

-• Inflammatory activation: cytokines, complement, neutrophil activation; contributes to capillary leak and organ dysfunction after reperfusion
+• Inflammatory activation: cytokines, complement, neutrophil activation, contributes to capillary leak and organ dysfunction after reperfusion

 • Neurohumoral response: catecholamines, renin-angiotensin, vasopressin → vasoconstriction and fluid retention